What the Data Actually Says About Tuition in Singapore — A Review of the Research

 The international comparison

-For context: d = 0.40 is generally considered the threshold for a "meaningful" educational intervention in the meta-analytic literature (John Hattie's work on Visible Learning uses this benchmark).
-By that standard, tutoring as typically practised clears the bar of "some effect" but does not clear the bar of "a reliably large effect."
+For context, education researchers often treat effects around 0.4 standard deviations as a rough threshold for interventions likely to be educationally “meaningful” at scale.
+By that standard, tutoring as typically practised clears the bar of “some effect” but does not consistently clear the bar of “a reliably large effect”.

 Which Students Benefit Most?
 The Population Breakdown

 Research suggests the relationship between tuition and outcomes is not uniform.
-Three patterns emerge consistently:
+Three patterns emerge fairly consistently across Singapore and international studies.

 1. Remedial vs. enrichment tuition have different effect profiles